Skip to Content

 13. Go Hiking Around Mount Cook Village

-Behind Mount Cook Village, there are actually a few hiking trails almost no one knows about.
+Behind Mount Cook Village, there are actually a few hiking trails that almost no one knows about.
 These trails are very short but still worth checking out if you’re looking for an easy thing to do in Mount Cook around your hotel.

 The easiest way to find the trails is to ask at the visitor center or download this brochure by the DOC that shows all of the different hiking trails in Mount Cook National Park.